-- 14. Offices providing professional and technical services, including legal services, accounting services, architectural and engineering services and other similar services - 15.
-Contractor, trade and repair services so long as (a) any storage of tools, parts and equipment is located entirely inside of a structure and does not involve bulk storage of construction materials, (b) any retail sales are limited to products directly related to the principal service activity, (c) no vehicles or equipment are kept on site other than passenger vehicles utilized by customers or employees and (d) any on-site operations shall not reasonably be expected to create excessive noise, vibration, dust, glare or other nuisances and shall be conducted in a manner so as not to have an adverse effect on the surrounding commercial retail area. - 16.
-Administrative support offices and government offices or services. - 17.
-Production (including post-production), recording and distribution services for movies, video, sound recordings, software, newspapers, periodicals, media streaming and other content providers [with a net floor area not exceeding the applicable maximum NF area], but excluding any physical publishing or printing facilities for newspapers, periodicals, books or the like - 18.
-Small-scale food production [with a net floor area not exceeding the applicable maximum NF area] - 19.
-Food catering facilities [with a net floor area not exceeding the applicable maximum NF area] - 20.
-Restaurants [with a net floor area not exceeding the applicable maximum NF area or with a permitted occupancy exceeding 100 people] - 21.
-Shared work facilities for permitted uses [with a net floor area not exceeding [2500] square feet; provided that (a) each individual business shall be subject to the maximum net floor area permitted for that use as a permitted use in the CR District, (b) the aggregate of all individual business areas plus shared facilities shall not exceed the foregoing maximum net floor area and (c) shared facilities, small-scale food production and food catering facilities not otherwise expressly constituting a "permitted use"] 3.
-Shared work facilities [for permitted uses and/or conditional uses to the extent not otherwise expressly constituting a "permitted use"] 4.
-Any eating and drinking establishment that does not otherwise expressly facilities shall not be counted against the net floor area of any one business but only included in calculating the aggregate net floor area] . greater than the applicable net SF area], bar, catering hall or event space, microbrewery, micro-distillery, tasting room or take-out food establishment.
-5. Motel or hotel (subject to current conditions in Code) 6.
-Day care center, nursery school or other educational services not otherwise expressly constituting a "permitted use" 7.
-Postal delivery services · · [Artisanal manufacturing, production, recording and distribution service facilities, small-scale food production and food catering facilities not otherwise expressly constituting a "permitted use"] Shared work facilities [for permitted uses and/or conditional uses to the extent not otherwise expressly constituting a "permitted use"] Any eating and drinking establishment that does not otherwise expressly constitute a "permitted use", including any [restaurant that has a net floor area greater than the applicable net SF area], bar, catering hall or event space, microbrewery, micro-distillery, tasting room or take-out food establishment.
-Motel or hotel (subject to current conditions in Code) Day care center, nursery school or other educational services not otherwise expressly constituting a "permitted use" Postal delivery services Gasoline service station (including self-service gas station) or electric vehicle charging station [Convenience stores] Repair garage Mortuary, funeral and burial services Veterinarian clinic
+15. Contractor, trade and repair services so long as (a) any storage of tools, parts and equipment is located entirely inside of a structure, (b) any retail sales are limited to products directly related to the principal service activity, (c) no vehicles or equipment are kept on site other than passenger vehicles utilized by customers or employees and (d) any on-site operations shall not reasonably be expected to create excessive noise, vibration, dust, glare or other nuisances and shall be conducted in a manner so as not to have an adverse effect on the surrounding commercial retail area.
+16. Administrative support offices and government offices or services.
+17. Production (including post-production), recording and distribution services for movies, video, sound recordings, software, newspapers, periodicals, media streaming and other content providers [with a net floor area not exceeding the applicable maximum NF area], but excluding any physical publishing or printing facilities for newspapers, periodicals, books or the like 18.
+Small-scale food production [with a net floor area not exceeding the applicable maximum NF area] 19.
+Food catering facilities [with a net floor area not exceeding the applicable maximum NF area] 20.
+Restaurants [with a net floor area not exceeding the applicable maximum NF area or with a permitted occupancy exceeding 100 people] 21.
+Shared commercial facilities for permitted uses provided that each individual business shall be subject to any maximum net floor area applicable to such use (if any) as a permitted use in the CR District. • CONDITIONAL USES (Section 150-9(B)) 2 1.
+Formula businesses and seasonal businesses

 NTD: Bolded uses are either new conditional uses or include clarifications from prior Code as to what activity constitutes a "permitted" conditional use. .
 Italicized uses are uses that were in certain cases permitted uses in existing Code but have been moved to conditional uses.
-All existing uses that were either permitted or conditional uses under existing Code will be grandfathered without need for additional approval as either a permitted or conditional use as applicable.
-Note that with respect to all eating and drinking establishments, proposed amendments generally eliminate any additional on-site parking requirements (see below).
+All existing uses that were either permitted or conditional uses under existing Code will be grandfathered without need for additional approval as either a permitted or conditional use as Preliminary Draft - For Discussion Purposes Only